 Students engage with contemporary forms of digital information.
-They develop a range of ways to use information technologies, solve information problems and explore and develop ICT skills and techniques.
-Students expand their knowledge of multimedia platforms including the use of 2D and 3D programming and design tools.
-Students create games, design web pages, and create video stories.
+They develop a range of ways to utilise information technologies, solve problems and explore and develop digital skills and techniques.
+Students are introduced to the problem solving methodology using digital technologies.
+This includes finding or improving a solution to a range of contemporary problems facing our society.
+Students experience this through robotics, block coding and data representations which will address the skills required in 21st century Australia.

-Food
+Food Technology

-Students will explore a range of international cuisines.
 Students will participate in practical classes to prepare and share food for good health.
 Students will explore eating patterns, the types of food consumed and the skills and equipment needed to prepare the foods.